Verbena brasiliensis: Distribution

 Verbena brasiliensis is currently found in many regions, including North America, Oceania, Africa, Asia, and Europe, where it is largely considered invasive.
-Verbena brasiliensis is native in South America, specifically, Argentina, Bolivia, Brazil, Chile, Columbia, Ecuador, Paraguay, Peru, and Uruguay.
+Verbena brasiliensis is native in South America, specifically, Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, and Uruguay.
 There, it grows in dry conditions on agricultural fields and is considered a weed.
 In locations where it is invasive, it grows well in man-made areas or riverine environments.
 In the United States, it is found mostly in grasslands, rangelands, riparian zones, urban areas, and wetlands.
 The US states where the plant occurs include Oregon, California, Texas, Oklahoma, Missouri, Arkansas, Louisiana, Kentucky, Tennessee, Mississippi, Alabama, Georgia, Florida, South Carolina, North Carolina, Virginia, and Hawaii.

 Uses

 Verbena brasiliensis has been used as a garden and ornamental plant.
 It has been cultivated within and largely outside of its native range for aesthetic uses.

 Wildlife

 Bees are attracted to Verbena brasiliensis as pollinators, as documented in Florida.

 Verbena brasiliensis has been documented as a minor food source for large mammals and terrestrial birds, comprising 2-5% of their diet.

 Euphyes bayensis, or the Bay Skipper, is a small butterfly found only in herbaceous marshes in estuarine and coastal habitats.
 This butterfly is endemic to only two locations: one in Texas and one in Mississippi.
 It has been identified relying on Verbena brasiliensis as a significant source of nectar.